Drill 'n' bass: History

 Early exponents of drill 'n' bass included Luke Vibert, Aphex Twin, and Squarepusher.
-The style was pioneered by Vibert on his 1995 EPs under the name Plug.
+The style was pioneered by Vibert on his 1995 EPs under the name Plug, beginning with Plug 1: Visible Crater Funk.
 Other pioneering releases included Aphex Twin's Hangable Auto Bulb EPs (1995) (under his AFX moniker) and Squarepusher's Conumber E:P (1995).
-In 1996, the style appeared on long-form LPs such as Plug's Drum 'n' Bass for Papa and Squarepusher's Feed Me Weird Things.
-Aphex Twin continued working in the style on his Richard D. James Album (1996), Come to Daddy (1997), and Drukqs (2001).
+In 1996, the style appeared on long-form LPs such as Squarepusher's Feed Me Weird Things.
+Aphex Twin continued working in the style on his projects Richard D. James Album (1996), Come to Daddy (1997), and Drukqs (2001).
 The μ-Ziq album Lunatic Harness (1997) was described by The Quietus as an "immaculate example" of the style.

 Subsequent artists like Witchman, Animals on Wheels, Amon Tobin, Mung, and Plasmalamp also explored the style.
 By the end of the 1990s, it had largely dissipated.
 Later artists such as Kid606 drew on the style.
 It would help produce the IDM spin-off genre breakcore, which took a more earnest and frenetic approach to the jungle sound.